-A dynamic, 7-day rolling GitHub heatmap with a custom purple theme for your status bar.
+A dynamic, 7-day rolling GitHub heatmap with dynamic color palettes for your status bar.

 |---|---|---|